AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Transfer Learning

-- To train our proposed Med-FAUNet model, we use transfer learning strategy that  #fig
+- To train our proposed Med-FAUNet model, we use transfer learning strategy that not only reduces the training time, but also solves the underfitting problem caused by insufficient data is presented.
+The basic idea and implementation of Transfer Learning in our proposed model is illustrated by #fig .

 ## 后处理